feathersjs/docs/getting-started/readme.md

 Most real-time frameworks only allow clients to be pushed data in real time.
 You interact with your server over REST and then receive events over websockets or, even worse, the client polls for changes.

 Feathers is different.
 Feathers allows you to send **and** receive data over websockets, bringing real-time to the forefront and making your apps incredibly snappy.

-All of the Feathers ecosystem has been modeled around supporting real-time communication and making it a first class citizen instead of an hacky add on.
-You can even forgo REST altogether and simply use websockets to communicate with your app, making it ideal for IoT devices.
+All of the Feathers ecosystem has been modeled around supporting real-time communication and making it a first class citizen instead of a hacky add on.
+You can even forgo REST altogether and simply use websockets to communicate with your app, making it ideal for real-time IoT devices, among other things.

 Interested in learning more?
 Quickly [create a real-time Feathers API](./quick-start.md) or dive a bit deeper into [what Feathers is all about](../why/readme.md).